robertbraeutigam/scan/README.md

 SCAN is an open, free, easy-to-use, extensible, DIY-friendly way to collect data and control devices on a network.

+## Functional Goals

+The protocol is specifically created and tested to support a wide-range of possible use-cases:

+- *Home automation use-cases*.
+Having a wide array of sensors, devices and controls controlling each other, possibly including everything from doors, windows, lights to audio or video feeds.
+- *Automotive*.
+Controlling actuators, servos with feedback in a closed system.
+- *Marine*.
+Controlling all functions, including gps, plotters, lights, engines, video surveillance in one standardized yet extensible, 3rd party friendly way.
+- Scaling from low-energy devices to controlling multiple objects, even a mix of the above, over a wide geographic distribution securely.

+*Problem statement*: All of these do have "standardized" protocols already, but these are not DIY friendly.
+They are not open, require codes or ids that need to be agreed upon by all parties, they are not secure, some require third parties such as central servers to be in the loop, they do not interact with each other and despite standardization even devices using the same protocol can't sometimes interact if they are from different vendors with no way to correct.

-## Goals
+## Non-Functional Goals

 The main considerations driving the design of this protocol:

 - **Security first**!
-State-of-the-art end-to-end encryption, perfect forward secrecy, no hardcoded defaults, per-device distributed authorization, etc., without complex certificate management, central authority nor third-party involvement.
+State-of-the-art end-to-end encryption, perfect forward secrecy, no hardcoded defaults, per-device distributed authorization, etc., without complex certificate management, central servers, authority nor any third-party involvement.
 - **Minimal effort** implementations.
 The effort to implement compatible devices should be linear to the extent of features the device will support.
 I.e. simple devices (like a Light source or a Button) should be almost no effort to implement, while more complicated devices may require more thorough analysis and design.
 - **Driven by individuals**, not industry.
 I.e. does not have to support complicated use-cases which are almost never used, or used only because of historical reasons.
 - **DIY** friendly.
 No proprietary components, processes or certification requirements.
+No central registries.
-  A private individual should be able to create a compatible device easily and completely independently.
+  A private individual should be able to create a compatible device easily and completely independently, which can interact or use _any_ other device to its full extent.
 - **Transparent**.
-It should be very easy to discover which devices need what inputs and react to-, or control what other devices.
+It should be very easy to *discover* which devices need what inputs and react to-, or control what other devices.
 Not out-of-band, for example through documentation, but through the actual protocol itself on the fly runtime.
 - Does **not require** a complete and **perfect list of codes** nor a **complete dictionary** of some semantic identifiers, nor a perfect usage on the part of the devices to be *fully* usable.
 - Prevent proprietary extensions and the need to debug devices, as far as possible, by using transparent **dynamic wiring**, instead of devices directly hardcoded for each other or for specific codes.

-These other design decisions were also used:

-- Minimal setup required, ideally plug-and-play in most cases.
+- **Minimal setup** required by end-users, ideally plug-and-play in most cases to a *fully-secure* production installation.
-- Should work over the internet and in any network topology, trusted or not.
+- Should work **over the internet** and in any network topology, trusted or not.
+- Should be compatible with **Bluetooth Low Energy**.

 ## Solution Overview